 Dorie Greenspan’s quick cornbread is a nice, easy cornbread recipe.
 It’s nice to be able to customize add-in ingredients to go with whatever you are serving it with.
 Comes together very simply and bakes easily as well.
 I served it with fish and cheddar grits.

 This quick cornbread from Dorie Greenspan was lovely!
 It was so incredibly easy, I’d recommend it for beginners or those who don’t consider themselves to be particularly good at baking.
-I made mine in a cast-iron skillet and served it alongside some chili–absolutely perfect combo!
+I made mine in a cast-iron skillet and served it alongside chili–absolutely perfect combo!
 I added (frozen) corn kernels to the batter, which was a really nice addition.
 Next time, I may even brown the butter to take it to the next level.

 About David Leite